 Deadman Canyon Loop Trail is a 2.9 mile moderately trafficked loop trail located near Cloudcroft, New Mexico that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until November.

 I've done this one twice, with widely varying weather conditions; the latest was when it was rainy, with a high of 53*F. I love the aspens and mix of scenery up at Bluff Springs.
 There's also a good amount of elevation gained.
 I wouldn't say this is my favorite trail in the Lincoln National Forest (that still goes to the Rim Trail for me), but it will soothe any need for being in the mountains, as I had.
 A big drawback is that a lot of this trail is two grooves dug out by vehicles, with large rocks over those grooves—makes it easy to twist an ankle.
 We were there on a muddy day, which meant avoiding those rocks meant walking through mud.
 At the beginning, we had to cross over a stream coming down the side of the mountain (not on the bluff), which we managed to get our feet sopping wet in.
 One really cool (and terrifying) thing was that we came across tracks which we took pictures of; based on the size and shape, it looks like it may have been a mountain lion.
 All of this sounds kind of negative, but it was actually a beautiful hike, and I recommend it to people who don't have weak ankles!